DanielJDufour/solveitusa/README.md

 ###Setup Forum
 Once you type the command below, the termainl will ask you a series of questions.
 Just click enter and the default values will be entered.
+Don't overwrite scss file.
 ```
 rails g forem:install
 ```